-Alkimos Coastal Node's narrative of place will be central to the project's success.
-This narrative, articulated in the project vision is built up from local opportunities. site emerging patterns in practice demographics, best in community development and placemaking.
+Alkimos Coastal Village's narrative of place will be central to the project's success.
+This narrative, articulated in the project vision is built up from local opportunities. emerging patterns site in practice demographics, in community best development and placemaking.
 The resulting strategies will capitalise on the inherent opportunities of the project to ensure that people from all walks of life come together, to transact, celebrate and support each other.